|Just like regular season, Celtics' D too good|

 And why should he?
-Boston's defense was too good for Los Angeles in the regular season, and it still is so far now.
+Boston's defense was too good for Los Angeles in the regular season, and it still is so far in the postseason.

-The Celtics shook off a poor defensive effort in the first half to contain Kobe Bryant and his sidekicks in the second half, pulling away for a 98-88 victory Thursday night in Game 1.
+The Celtics shook off a poor defensive effort in the first half to contain Kobe Bryant and his sidekicks in the second half, pulling away for a 98-88 victory in Game 1 on Thursday night.

 Bryant and the Lakers had been rolling offensively in the postseason, averaging 105.9 points while winning 12 of 15 games.
 Rivers had been asked what kinds of defensive adjustments the Celtics needed to make.

 ``We don't change as much as people think we do,'' Rivers said before the game. ``That's fine that everyone thinks we do.
 But we've been pretty much a solid defensive team all year.
 We're not going to recreate the wheel tonight.
 We're going to play Celtic defense the way we've played all year.''

 That defense limited opponents to an NBA-low 41.9 percent, but it took the Celtics a while to warm up on that end after a long layoff since the Eastern Conference finals.

 Los Angeles shot 50 percent while building a 51-46 halftime lead, but the Celtics limited the Lakers to 13-of-39 (33 percent) the rest of the way and held them to 41.6 percent (32-of-77) for the game.

 ``We didn't play any in the first half,'' Rivers said. ``We didn't get back in the first half.
 We gambled in the first half.
 We gave them uncontested shots in the first half.''

 Bryant needed to take 26 shots for his 24 points.
 Pau Gasol and Derek Fisher each scored 15 points, but they combined for only five in the second half after going for 25 in the first 24 minutes.